ChetanSinha/NLP-Helper-notebooks/README.md

-# NLP-Helper-notebooks
+# Tensorflow-Helper-notebooks

-This Repository contains helper notebooks for NLP, most of them are in Tensorflow/Keras
+This Repository contains helper notebooks for DeepLearning in Tensorflow/keras, from the course "Tensorflow in practice" by deeplearning.ai on Coursera